Cruise details - Hot springs and eternal ice

 • Day 13 Qaqortoq

-With 3.000 inhabitants, Qaqortoq is the largest settlement in South Greenland.
+With 3,000 inhabitants, Qaqortoq is the largest settlement in South Greenland.
 In this charming town you can find lots of strikingly beautiful colonial buildings, dating from the establishment of the town in 1775.
 The area has a rich history, as it has been inhabited continuously since prehistoric times.
 You can still see traces of Thule and Norse cultures throughout the region.

-• Day 14 Qeqertarsuasiat
+• Day 14 Qeqertarsuatsiaat

-Qeqertarsuatsiat is a small settlement with approx. 200 residents, mainly living from hunting and fishing.
+Qeqertarsuatsiaat is a small settlement with approx. 200 residents, mainly living from hunting and fishing.
 Visit the small mine and learn more about the extraction of precious stones.

 • Day 15 Nuuk